tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 ##### eduPersonScopedAffiliation

-Per the definition of [eduPersonScopedAffiliation](({{< ref "/technical/attributes/edupersonscopedaffiliation.md" >}})), You will need to use what user attributes you have in your Azure AD to create a transform rule, to assert a users role at your institution correctly.
+Per the definition of [eduPersonScopedAffiliation](({{< ref "/technical/attributes/edupersonscopedaffiliation.md" >}})), You will need to use what user attributes you have in your Azure AD to create a *transform* rule, to assert a users role at your institution correctly.

-Pseudocode e.g.
+e.g. Pseudocode
 ```lang-none
 IF 'user.extensionattribute4' CONTAINS 'staff' THEN
   OUTPUT 'member@example.ac.za'